-Puerto Rico's debt levels have always been above per capita metrics for the nation as a whole given Puerto Rico centralizes the majority of its debt issuance at the territory level.
-These debt levels also increased as Puerto Rico financed significant capital and infrastructure improvements and historically the commonwealth has relied on the capital markets for funding of current year expenses.
+Puerto Rico's debt levels have historically been higher than per-capita metrics for the nation as a whole, given that Puerto Rico centralizes the majority of its debt issuance at the territory level.
+These debt levels increased as Puerto Rico financed significant capital and infrastructure improvements, and historically, the commonwealth has relied on the capital markets for funding of current year expenses.
 As a result of the bankruptcy, Puerto Rico has restructured nearly all of its governmental debt (excluding PREPA), which has not only brought down overall debt levels, but lowered annual debt service requirements.

-According to the June 30, 2020, actuarial report, Puerto Rico continues to maintain a very large unfunded pension liability of \$42 billion and its primary pension fund had an estimated funded ratio of below 1%.
-It also had an estimated unfunded other post-employment benefits (OPEB) liability of \$1.3 billion as of June 30, 2020.
-The commonwealth issued pension obligation bonds in early 2008, secured by future employer contributions.
-In March 2013, the governor and legislature approved sweeping pension reforms to Puerto Rico's general retirement system, which should help mitigate the huge increases in annual funding required of the government when assets are depleted.
-This reform should reduce potential additional annual funding requirements from as high as \$700-900 million a year to closer to \$200 million.
-The pension reforms were challenged, but the Puerto Rico Supreme Court upheld their constitutionality in June 2013.
-In late 2013, the governor and legislature approved reforms to the Teachers Retirement System, which were quickly challenged.
-In April 2014, the Puerto Rico Supreme Court ruled the reforms were unconstitutional and the governor has yet to comment on any alternative plans.
-Despite this pension reform, the commonwealth still faces large pension requirements and a pension fund with an extremely large unfunded liability.
+According to the June 30, 2022, actuarial report, Puerto Rico continues to maintain a very high unfunded pension liability of \$48 billion, and its primary pension fund had an estimated funded ratio of below 1%.
+It also had an estimated unfunded other post-employment benefits (OPEB) liability of \$1.3 billion as of June 30, 2022.
+Consequently, the commonwealth faces large pension requirements and a pension fund with an extremely large unfunded liability.

-Outstanding issues relating to the potential for a transition to statehood may also have broad implications for Puerto Rico and its financial and credit position.
-The political party in power currently supports statehood.
-The U.S. House of Representatives has considered legislation that would allow the residents of Puerto Rico to vote on its political status.
+Outstanding issues relating to the potential for a transition to statehood may also result in broad implications for Puerto

+Rico and its financial and credit position.
+The political party currently in power supports statehood.
+The U.S. House of Representatives has considered legislation that would allow the residents of Puerto Rico to vote on the territory's political status.
 If approved by Congress, Puerto Rico would first hold a referendum asking residents if they prefer Puerto Rico to be a self-governing commonwealth or to change the island's status.
 If a majority were to vote for a different status, the island would then hold a second election to decide what status is desired.
 One of these options would be statehood.
-The president has recommended Congress appropriate money for Puerto Rico to hold a non-partisan election on the question of political status.
-It is not clear what the timeline, outcome or repercussions could be of such a vote.
+The president has recommended that Congress appropriate money for Puerto Rico to hold a non-partisan election on the question of political status.
+It is not clear what the timeline, the outcome or the repercussions would be of such a vote.
 A plebiscite was held on June 8, 2017, and although 97% of voters chose statehood, only 23% of voters turned out to vote.
-The current governor supports statehood; as a result, the topic is more prominent than when a non-statehood governor is in office.
+Given that the current governor supports statehood., the topic is more publicly prominent than it has been when a non-prostatehood governor has been in office.